ewaldmire/ascender/docs/docsite/rst/contributor/index.rst

 .. _contributor_guide:

 =======================
-Ascender Contributor's Guide
+climber Contributor's Guide
 =======================

-Want to get involved with the Ascender community?
+Want to get involved with the climber community?
 Great!
-There are so many ways you can contribute to Ascender.
+There are so many ways you can contribute to climber.

 **Join us online**